 The Welcome Resource Center is a convenient "one-stop shop" where new students can find the information, services, and support they need to make a smooth transition to BCC.
+The Welcome

-During enrollment periods, the Welcome Resource Center has academic advisors and trained student ambassadors on hand to answer questions and assist new students with admission and enrollment processes.
+Resource Center has advisors available to answer questions and assist new students with admission and enrollment processes.
 At the Welcome Resource Center, new students can: